-Continuing Education is offered at Catholic Theological Union to enhance an understanding of the Catholic faith, to further professional development or to prepare for transition to a new ministry.
-Catholic Theological Union’s Continuing Education program offers a flexible course of study.
-Without program requirements, Continuing Education students may choose to audit courses or to take them for credit.
-Upon admission, you may design an individualized sabbatical with the advisement of the Program Director, take part in formation opportunities throughout the year, choose to study in the Holy Land, audit courses and workshops in the Summer Institute and participate in the Hesburgh Sabbatical Program.
+Continuing Education is offered at Catholic Theological Union to enhance understanding of the Catholic faith, to further professional development or to prepare for transition to a new ministry.
+Catholic Theological Union’s Continuing Education program offers a flexible course of study that can be handcrafted to meet your personal needs.
+Without program requirements, Continuing Education students may choose to audit any number of courses for continuing education units or to take them for credit.
+Upon admission, you may even choose to design an individualized sabbatical with the advisement of the Program Director.
+This year might include participation in formation opportunities throughout the year, study in the Holy Land, courses and workshops in the Summer Institute and participation in the Hesburgh Sabbatical Program.

 Faith-based formation for leadership

-For ministers in the Church, the Hesburgh Sabbatical Program is a curriculum-centered, community-based, holistic sabbatical that fosters both personal and professional renewal and provides continuing formation.
-Men and women from around the world come to beautiful Chicago for four months – fall or spring semester – to rest, to study, and to share their experiences and learn from others who are in ministry today.
+Crafted for ministers in the Church, the Hesburgh Sabbatical Program is a curriculum-centered, community-based, holistic sabbatical that fosters both personal and professional renewal and provides continuing formation.
+Men and women from around the world come to beautiful Chicago for four months – fall or spring semester – to rest, to study, to enjoy, and to share their experiences and learn from others who are in ministry today.

-The Eucharist is celebrated daily at CTU, and participants are invited to take advantage of the many spiritual traditions in the Archdiocese of Chicago, as well as to engage in spiritual direction and theological reflection.
+The Eucharist is celebrated daily at CTU, as well as nearby religious community houses, and participants are invited to take advantage of the many spiritual traditions in the Archdiocese of Chicago.
+Enhance your experience by engaging in the opportunities available for spiritual direction and theological reflection.

-Sabbatical participants can also audit a course at CTU for free, and will receive Continuing Education Units (CEUs).
+Sabbatical participants can also audit one course at CTU for free and also receive Continuing Education Units (CEUs) for their participation in the program.
 Participants who would like to extend their stay are able to take advantage of CTU’s professional ministerial degree programs – the Master of Arts in Biblical Ministry, Hispanic Theology and Ministry, Intercultural Ministry, Justice Ministry, or Liturgy – or continue their studies through CTU’s distance learning opportunities.

-Chicago boasts many exceptional universities, museums, art galleries, theaters, concert halls, and restaurants.
+Chicago boasts many exceptional universities, museums, art galleries, theaters, concert halls, sporting venues, and restaurants.
 World-renowned architecture is part of Chicago’s great legacy, and the city offers 500 parks, 52,000 acres of forest preserves, and 27 continuous miles of beautiful parks and beaches along Lake Michigan.
-The Hyde Park neighborhood, a culturally diverse section of Chicago in a tranquil lakefront setting, is home to five theology schools and the University of Chicago, which offers additional opportunities for enrichment.
-This neighborhood is an ideal place for a sabbatical that is both a respite and a time of exploration.
+The Hyde Park neighborhood, a culturally, religiously, and racially diverse section of Chicago in a tranquil lakefront setting, is home to five post-graduate schools of theology and the University of Chicago, which offers additional opportunities for enrichment.
+The neighborhood is an ideal place for a sabbatical that is both a respite and a time of exploration.

 Costs and Application

-The tuition for the 2017-2018 academic year will be $10,600.00 per semester,* which includes all learning modules as well as room and board (breakfast, lunch and dinner).
-If you require a US student visa, please note that there are costs associated with this process, including a SEVIS fee paid to the US government.
+The tuition for the 2018-2019 academic year is $10,600.00 per semester.
+The tuition for the 2019-2020 academic year will be $10,760.00 per semester, which includes all learning modules as well as room and board (breakfast, lunch and dinner) and any required classroom or program supplies.
+If you require an F-1 US student visa, please note that there are costs associated with this process, including a $200 SEVIS fee paid directly to the US government.

 About Room and Board

-The program is housed in the newly-renovate Residence Hall and Student Center located at 5401 S. Cornell Avenue.
-This building was the former Aragon hotel and has now been restored to its classic original architecture with updated modern amenities.
+The program is housed in the CTU Residence Hall and Center located at 5401 S. Cornell Avenue.
+This building was the former Aragon Hotel and has now been restored to its classic original architecture with updated modern amenities.

-- Each program participant is provided a spacious private room that is fully funished.
-Each room has a private bath, a walk-in closet, a telephone, and individually controlled air-conditioning and heat.
+- Each program participant is provided a spacious private room that is fully furnished.
+Each room has a private bath, a large closet, a telephone, and individually controlled air-conditioning and heat.

-- Bed linens and towels are supplied by the Hesburgh Sabbatical Program and laundered weekly by CTU’s housekeeping staff.
+- Bed linens and towels are supplied by the Hesburgh Sabbatical Program and laundered and returned weekly by CTU’s housekeeping staff.

-- Sabbatical participants generally take all of their meals in the CTU cafeteria on the first floor of the Residence Hall.
+Sabbatical participants generally take lunch and supper in the CTU cafeteria on the first floor of the Residence Hall, while breakfast is served continental-style in the Hesburgh Kitchen and Lounge.

-We look forward to you joining us for the Hesburgh Sabbatical Program.
+We look forward to you joining us for the Hesburgh Sabbatical Program soon!

 *costs subject to change without notice